 Councils should critically review the range of potential external influences every year in the preparation of the long term financial strategy and annual budget.
 The most effective long term financial strategies are a driver, not an extrapolation, of the annual budget.
-Future external influences, such as expected increases in energy and water costs or a carbon trading scheme, may not have a significant impact on the current budget period but will have a significant impact on the long term sustainability of Council and therefore should be considered in the budget preparation process.
+Future external influences, such as expected increases in energy and water costs, may not have a significant impact on the current budget period but will have a significant impact on the long term sustainability of Council and therefore should be considered in the budget preparation process.